 Summary

-Since 2021, Layer 2 (L2) projects building on Bitcoin has increased over sevenfold.
-From 2021 to 2024, the number of Bitcoin L2 projects has increased from 10 to 75.
+Since 2021, Layer 2 (L2) projects building on Bitcoin have increased over sevenfold from 10 to 75.
 More than 36% of all venture funding in Bitcoin L2s was allocated in 2024 and, since 2018, crypto venture firms have invested a total of $447m into Bitcoin L2 projects.
 Bitcoin L2s will leverage their raised capital to develop robust applications and new use cases for BTC, aiming to attract significant liquidity from both native BTC holders and existing wrapped BTC markets.
 This report estimates that over $47bn of BTC could be bridged into Bitcoin L2s by 2030.
-Our total addressable market (TAM) analysis for Bitcoin L2s considers the current market share of all wrapped versions of BTC used in DeFi, native BTC parked in Bitcoin L2s, and BTC locked in staking protocols.
+Our total addressable market (TAM) analysis for Bitcoin L2s considers the current market share of all wrapped versions of BTC used in DeFi, native BTC parked in Bitcoin L2s, and BTC locked-in staking protocols.
 As of November 20, 2024, these segments account for 0.8% of all BTC in circulation.
-By 2030, we estimate that 2.3% of BTC’s circulating supply will be bridged into Bitcoin L2s to interact with new Bitcoin DeFi ecosystems, fungible tokens, payment apps and more.
+By 2030, we estimate that 2.3% of BTC’s circulating supply will be bridged into Bitcoin L2s to interact with new Bitcoin DeFi ecosystems, fungible tokens, payment apps, and more.

 Introduction